Sun Li (Water Margin): Prison raid in Dengzhou

 Gu Dasao is informed by the jailer Yue He of the Dengzhou prison that the hunter brothers Xie Zhen and Xie Bao, who are Gu's cousins, have been jailed and might be sentenced to death.
 The Xies have smashed up the house of one Squire Mao after failing to find a tiger they shot that had fallen into the old man's garden.
 In fact, the squire had sent the tiger to the prefecture office for reward.
 His sister being the wife of Sun Li, Yue He is obligated to protect the Xies.

 Gu Dasao consults with her husband, who invites the outlaws Zou Yuan and Zou Run to help in the rescue.
 Gu is worried that her brother-in-law Sun Li would stand in their way.
 So she pretends to be ill and gets Sun Li to visit her.
 When Sun appears, she threatens him to decide either to join them or fight them.
 Sun reluctantly signs on to their plan.

 Pretending to take food to the Xie brothers, Gu Dasao is let into the prison by Yue He.
 Yue then unshackles and frees the Xies while Gu causes havoc inside the jail compound.
-Meanwhile Sun Li launches attack from the outside with the rest.
-The group pull off the rescue and flee to join the outlaws of Liangshan Marsh.
+Meanwhile Sun Li launches an attack from the outside with the rest.
+The group pulls off the rescue and flee to join the outlaws of Liangshan Marsh.

 Battle against the Zhu Family Village

 Before going up Liangshan, the group learn that Song Jiang is stuck in a battle with the Zhu Family Village.
-As Sun Li has been taught combat skill by the same teacher of Luan Tingyu, the village's martial arts instructor, he suggests he can use that link to win the confidence of the Zhus and then topple them from within their ranks.
+As Sun Li has been taught combat skills by the same teacher of Luan Tingyu, the village's martial arts instructor, he suggests he can use that link to win the confidence of the Zhus and then topple them from within their ranks.

 Sun Li, taking along Sun Xin, Gu Dasao, Xie Zhen, Xie Bao, Yue He, Zou Yuan and Zou Run, visits the Zhus, telling them he has passed by and feels obliged to help them in their defence against Liangshan.

 Although allowed to stay, Sun Li initially does not have the full trust of the Zhus.
 Only after he pretends to capture Liangshan's Shi Xiu in a feigned one-on-one combat that the Zhus let down their guard.
-The group embedded among the Zhus go on a bloody rampage when Sun Li sees the opportunity to strike and gives the signal.
+The group embedded among the Zhus goes on a bloody rampage when Sun Li sees the opportunity to strike and gives the signal.
 The manor is thus taken, with the Zhus massacred.